jon1206/Grounding-of-Metalinguistic-Concepts---Bachelor/README.md

 - `build_general_vocab_da.py` — top-20,000 Danish words via `wordfreq`.
 - `build_general_reference_da.py` — matches the Danish list against
   BigGraph `@da` labels (single words; collisions resolved by first match).
+- `build_general_reference_en.py` — **reconstruction** of the English
+  label-matching script (the original was not preserved): identical logic to the Danish version, with `@en` labels and the English 20k list.
+The original script's output, `biggraph_embeddings.pt`, is included and can be used to verify the reconstruction (see the script's docstring).
 - `build_control_references.py` — slices the size-matched control word
   lists (top-138 EN / top-122 DA high-frequency words) out of the BigGraph reference embeddings.